shivajid/HortonworksOperationsWorkshop/IOTDemo.md

 ##Objective

-The Objective of this lab is to have a trucking demo up and running.
+The Objective of this lab is to have the trucking demo up and running.

 ### Prerequsites: